 5. Effective financial management

-By providing robust financial business analytics wrapped in dashboards, BI makes financial management more efficient on all fronts.
+By providing robust financial business analytics wrapped in dashboards, the BI tool makes financial management more efficient on all fronts.

 - Cash flow management

 Cash flow is crucial in non-ideal conditions in which current business has to function – when one crisis is followed by another.
-Some clients ask for extended terms, and others just slow down payments… With BI, you will have visibility into your cash flow and make accurate forecasts to improve its health.
+Some clients ask for extended terms, and others just slow down payments… With finance business intelligence, you will have visibility into your cash flow and make accurate forecasts to improve its health.

 Oftentimes, companies go bankrupt not because they are unprofitable, but because they have a cash deficit.
 Cash flow management is the top priority for any CFO.
 In this way, all businesses that work to order and where the production cycle is long enough are unlikely to be able to do without BI financial services.— Maxim Hayan, Finance Business Partner

-For example, with the Cash Overview report in Power BI, you’ll get a grasp of inflows and outflows in system currency, total bank balance and balance by a legal entity, today’s actual vs forecasted balance, and more.
-Meanwhile, cash flow forecasting itself allows you to go into more detail and get daily forecast summaries.
+For example, with the Cash Overview report in Power BI, you’ll get a grasp of inflows and outflows in system currency, total bank balance and balance by legal entity, today’s actual vs forecasted balance, and more.
+Meanwhile, cash flow forecasting itself allows you to go into more detail and get daily forecast summaries and actionable data insights.

 - Revenue management